 There are several types of jointly owned property recognized in Florida.
-Some types of jointly owned property need to go through Florida probate, and others do not because the asset passes at death to the surviving owner of the asset.
+Some types of jointly held property need to go through probate, and others do not because the asset passes at death to the surviving owner of the asset.

 Tenancy by the Entireties

-Florida recognizes tenancy by the entireties ownership, which is a form of jointly titled property for husband and wife.
+Florida recognized tenancy by the entireties, which is a form of jointly titled property for husband and wife.
 At the death of the first spouse, the property automatically passes to the surviving spouse.
 Typically, tenancy by the entireties property will be titled as “Fred Jones and Martha Jones, husband and wife.”
 The title could also say “Fred Jones and Martha Jones, tenancy by the entireties.”
-For real estate, if the title simply says “Fred Jones and Martha Jones,” it will be treated as tenancy by the entireties if they were married at the time of the conveyance, and the jointly owned property will not have to go through probate in Florida.
+For real estate, if the title simply says “Fred Jones and Martha Jones,” it will be treated as tenancy by the entireties if they were married at the time of the conveyance.

 For bank accounts, typically there is a box that must be checked to determine what type of account it is.
 The checked box will control.
 If the bank does not have an option for tenancy by the entireties, and a box is checked for a joint account, it will be treated as a tenancy by the entireties account.
-Although the difference between a tenancy by the entireties account and a joint account with right of surviviorship does not matter for inheritance purposes, it does have a critical importance for asset protection purposes.
+Although the does not matter for inheritance purposes, it does have a critical importance for asset protection purposes.

 For a bank account, if something other than a tenancy by the entireties or joint with right of survivorship is selected, the option selected will control.
-So long as tenancy by the entireties or a survivorship account is selected, the account will not go through probate in Florida.
-If a tenancy by the entireties fails, it is treated as a tenancy in common, which you can learn about here.
+So long as tenancy by the entireties or a survivorship account is selected, the account will not go through probate.

 Joint With Right of Survivorship